The Open Fund For Music Creators

 We will close the application forms for up to 12 weeks after each deadline for system upkeep.

-We expect your project to take place within 1 year of receiving our grant.
+We expect your project to take place within 1 year of receiving our grant unless COVID-19 means we need to mutually agree to extend timeframes.

 Due to high demand, you can only apply once per calendar year to The Open Fund for Music Creators.

 For example, if you apply unsuccessfully to Women Make Music in February, you may apply to The Open Fund for Music Creators in June or October but will have to wait until the next calendar year before reapplying to Women Make Music.
-It is not possible to apply to Women Make Music AND The Open Fund for Music Creators in the same deadline and we will simply not invite you to Stage 2 for both schemes.
+It is not possible to apply to Women Make Music AND The Open Fund for Music Creators in the same deadline and we will simply reject your applications.

 No music creator can receive 2 grants in one calendar year through The Open Fund/Women Make Music, and we prefer for applicants to wait until their funded project is complete before reapplying.